 By going the extra mile to improve customer experiences, companies can grasp every opportunity to strengthen those relationships.

 Building strong relationships is critical because it determines how consumers feel about the brands they shop with and the products they buy.
-Most importantly, building strong relationships helps reduce churn rates and increase sales over a long period.
+This can help reduce churn rates and increase sales over a short period of time.

 Moreover, brands can improve their reputation by focusing on building fruitful relationships.
 These relationships also enable companies to turn loyal customers into brand advocates who help spread positive vibes about the company and its products.